jalmand2/Weather-Dashboard-App/README.md

 ## Installation

-N/A
+No installations necessary.

 ## Usage
-Below you can see various screenshots of the functionality of the Weather Dashboard.
-The first image displays the deployed application.
+Below you can see two screenshots of the functionality of the Weather Dashboard.

+This image displays the deployed application.
 ![Deployed Image](./assets/images/Weather%20Dashboard.png)

-This second image displays the searched cities saving to local storage.
+This second image displays the searched cities saved to the local storage.
 ![Local Storage](./assets/images/Local%20Storage%20Weather%20Dashboard.png)

 Click on this link to view the deployed application is: https://jalmand2.github.io/weather-dashboard-app/